lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## operationally defining cases for indeterminate-incompetence-and-malice as part of system collapse
 - reporting (sometimes reified) items that do not exist, and
 - denying reports of items that do exist)

+## issues of copyright and fair-use on various levels of project, coordinated-decision-making, and the use of STEM processes therein.

 # Security: Types of 'encryption' that cannot be broken: